ROCm/hipTensor/docs/overview.rst

 | **Advanced Micro Devices, Inc's tensor contraction library.**

-* Sources and binaries can be found at `hipTENSOR GitHub repo <https://github.com/AMD-HPC/hipTENSOR>`_.
+* Sources and binaries can be found at `hipTensor GitHub repo <https://github.com/AMD-HPC/hipTensor>`_.
 * Backend package can be found at `composable_kernel GitHub repo <https://github.com/ROCmSoftwarePlatform/composable_kernel>`_.
-* This package implement a first tensor contraction using hipTENSOR.
+* This package implement a first tensor contraction using hipTensor.
 Our code will compute the following operation using single-precision arithmetic.

 .. math::